 Before the parade and lunch, we hit Big Thunder Mountain Railroad, Pirates, and Jungle Cruise.
 Thankfully, we packed snacks so we were able to munch on those as we waited in lines.
 Before we ate lunch, we found a spot in front of the castle to watch the parade pass.
-Then made a bee line for food.
+Then made a beeline for food.

-After lunch we rode Space Mountain, Mad Tea Party (teacups), The Many Adventures of Winnie the Pooh, and Journey of The Little Mermaid.
+After lunch, we rode Space Mountain, Mad Tea Party (teacups), The Many Adventures of Winnie the Pooh, and Journey of The Little Mermaid.
 We ended the day with Haunted Mansion, Buzz Lightyear's Space Ranger Spin, and a ride on the PeopleMover.

-Let's talk food.
+Let's talk about food.

 I knew Disney served vegan and allergy-friendly food, what I didn't know about was how accommodating the cast members and managers truly are.
 Plus how amazing the food really is.
 I went in knowing I needed to try the Mickey Ears Pretzel and Dole Whip but other than that, I was kind of winging it.

 I ordered the Chicken Breast Nuggets with Fries and Zack got the Barbecued Pork Sandwich with Fries.
 The manager told us to find a seat and he would bring our food out to us.
 In addition to that, he gave us Enjoy Life's Chocolate Chip Cookies PLUS frozen lemonades.

 We ended up not getting Dole Whip since we only saw it on the menu at one place on the other side of the park – Zack and I both agreed it was okay since we got to taste it at the Dole Plantation in Oahu during our honeymoon.
-We did however track down the Mickey Pretzels!
-Our last moments in the park were spent sharing the soft pretzel as the sun set and Mickey's Not So Scary Halloween Party kicked off.
+We did, however, track down the Mickey Pretzels!
+Our last moments in the park were spent sharing the soft pretzel as the sunset and Mickey's Not So Scary Halloween Party kicked off.